 eDNA Testing for Great Crested Newt Surveys: first batch of results released!

-Back in February this year, we at REC Ltd announced that we were adding eDNA sampling to our ever-expanding list of services. eDNA sampling is the latest and most innovative technique in detecting presence (or absence) of Great Crested Newts – and saves money, as well as time in the process.
-Officially certified by Natural England as a verified method for testing for Great Crested Newts, the procedure uses a collection of pond water samples for analysis, rather than taking samples from the species themselves.
+Back in February this year, we at REC Ltd announced that we were adding eDNA sampling to our ever-expanding list of services. eDNA sampling is the latest and most innovative technique in detecting presence (or absence) of the Great Crested Newt – and saves money, as well as time in the process.
+Officially certified by Natural England as a verified method for Great Crested Newt surveys, the procedure uses a collection of pond water samples for analysis, rather than taking samples from the species themselves.

 As National England only accept eDNA surveys between 15th April and 30th June, our Ecology department wasted no time in getting stuck in.
 With TEP (The Environment Partnership) signed on board as our first eDNA clients, as of last Friday (24th April), REC released their very first batch of eDNA results.
 Our ecologists were so excited that they even took a photo of the process (yes, they really did!).